gregjd/gregjd.github.io/_drafts/land-management-agencies.md

-3 posts
+Posts soon:
+- Land-management agencies

+In between:
+- Gov design, etc. (~3 posts?)

+Then post:
+- Beyond the National Parks
+    1. Intro
+    2. Other NPS
+    3. BLM
+    4. FS
+    5. FWS
+    6. State

+Future posts:
+- National monuments, explained
+- Why FS should move to Interior
+- Series on NPS renamings:
+    - National parks aren't what you think / Debunking stereotypes about National Parks
+    - Rename (with specific examples)
+- What's the best way to preserve land (usually not a national parks)

 0. Federal land - more than just national parks / There's more to public land than just national parks / National parks, monuments, forests, and wildlife refuges: what's the difference?
-1. National parks aren't what you think / Debunking stereotypes about National Parks
-2. Stop obsessing over National Parks / Looking beyond the National Parks
-3. Rename
-4. Cool places you probably haven't heard of
-Other: National Monument is a terrible name; Why the Forest Service should move to the Department of the Interior

 0